AndyTomicki/EdwardsVacuumPW/readme.md

 # Edwards Vacuum Regression Suite

+---
 ## Running Tests

----

-To run all of the tests, run the following command
+To run all the tests, run the following command

 ```bash
   mvn test
 ```

----
-To run certain scenario/set of scenarios use `Tag`
+To run certain scenario/set of scenarios use `Cucumber tag` - like `@Current` above `Scenario` or `Feature` keyword

 ```cucumber
   @Device:iPadPro11 @Current